You’ll Want to See “Once On This Island” More Than Once

 The Once On This Island revival on Broadway is utterly mesmerizing.
 Here’s why:

 The 1990 musical, with book by Lynn Ahrens and music from Stephen Flaherty, is based on the 1985 Rosa Guy novel “My Love, My Love.”
-It’s basically a Caribbean mashup of Romeo and Juliet and The Little Mermaid: a magical story of Ti Moune, a young peasant girl who falls in love with a grand homme on an island in the French Antilles, where temperamental gods make their presence known.
+It’s basically a Caribbean mashup of Romeo and Juliet and The Little Mermaid: the magical story follows Ti Moune, a young peasant girl who falls in love with a grand homme on an island in the French Antilles, where temperamental gods make their presence known.

 Once On This Island plays at Circle in The Square, an arena-style theater with an intimate oval stage surrounded by stadium seating on all sides.
 Onstage, a sand floor with water at one edge literally grounds the musical in its island setting.
 Throughout the one-act production, actors walk and face every which way, so there’s not a bad spot in the house—especially seeing as seats only extend ten rows back.

 We’d pay good money to see Lea Salonga in anything, and it’s a privilege to see the Broadway legend in something so good—we last saw her in 2015’s short-lived Allegiance, which we loved mostly for her.
 Think you don’t know who she is?
 Think again.
 Salonga, along with originating the role of Kim in Miss Saigon and taking on Les Mis power-parts Fantine and Éponine, is the voice behind iconic Disney princesses Jasmine and Mulan.
 In Once On This Island, the Tony-winning actress plays Erzulie, the goddess of love, who sings one of the musical’s most beloved songs, “The Human Heart.”

 Broadway Debuts from Alex Newell, Isaac Powell and Hailey Kilgore